Respite Care: Information and Services

 - In their home with care ranging from a few hours a week to overnight care.

 Respite care should always be geared to individual family needs by identifying the type of respite needed and matching the need to the services currently available, or using this information to develop services where none exist.
 Once identified, it is also important for families to have ready access to that type of respite, in an affordable form.

 There are various models for providing respite care, including:

 - Specialized facility

 Respite care services are offered through community organizations, agencies or residential care facilities.
 The most common respite care services are in-home care and adult day centers.

-- In-home services can be provided by volunteer or paid help, occasionally or on a regular basis.
+- In-home services can be provided by volunteer or paid help, occasionally or regularly.
 Services may last from a few hours to overnight, and may be arranged directly or through an agency.
-This popular respite choice enables individuals to remain in their own environments, and can be invaluable for caregivers.
+This popular respite choice enables individuals to remain in their environments, and can be invaluable for caregivers.